istefka/istefka/README.md

 ---

 ### 🚀 About me
 **Brand and Web Development Leader** with over 10 years of experience crafting powerful, impactful brands and scalable web solutions.
-As the founder of [Stefka.com](https://www.stefka.com), a freelance-led agency, I specialize in Strategic Brand Management, Creative Marketing, and Front-end Development utilizing ReactJS, TypeScript, Hubl (for HubSpot marketing solutions), HTML, CSS, JavaScript, and more.
+As the founder of [Stefka.com](https://www.stefka.com), a freelance-led agency, I specialize in Strategic Brand Management, Creative Marketing, and Front-end Development utilizing ReactJS, TypeScript, Hubl (for scalable HubSpot marketing solutions), HTML, CSS, JavaScript, and more.
 Based in Amsterdam, I collaborate with freelance partners to serve SaaS clients worldwide, including USA, Switzerland, Germany, Finland, Spain, The Netherlands, and The United Kingdom.

 Combining my passion for technology and creativity, I aim to create unique, engaging (and high-converting) experiences that drive results.
 Throughout my career, I've worn many hats: developer, designer, videographer, strategist, marketer and leader — all in service of delivering exceptional results and fostering innovation.